GeekRRK/GeekRRK.github.io/_posts/2016-11-07-Localization.md

 2、Select the language we want on the alert view to localize InfoPlist.
 ![Localize in the File inspector]({{site.baseurl}}/assets/localization/localize_Infoplist.png)

-3、Check all the languages we want on the File inspector.
+3、Check all languages we want on the File inspector.
 ![Localize in the File inspector]({{site.baseurl}}/assets/localization/check_languages.png)

 4、Add localized App name to each InfoPlist.strings.